Colorado Rockies vs. Arizona Diamondbacks Results, Stats, and Recap - September 25, 2020 Gametracker

-PHOENIX (AP) Zac Gallen had a career-high 10 strikeouts over six scoreless innings, Christian Walker hit a two-run homer and the Arizona Diamondbacks beat the Colorado Rockies 4-0 in the first game of a doubleheader on Friday.
+PHOENIX (AP) Josh VanMeter hit a three-run homer, David Peralta and Tim Locastro both had three hits and the Arizona Diamondbacks beat the Colorado Rockies 11-5 Friday night to sweep a doubleheader.

+The Diamondbacks have won four straight games on their homestand.
+Zac Gallen struck out a career-high 10 over six innings to lead Arizona to a 4-0 victory in the opener.

-Colorado's loss, coupled with other results Friday night, eliminated the Rockies from playoff contention.
+Colorado's loss in the first game, coupled with other results Friday night, eliminated the Rockies from playoff contention.
 Last-place Arizona was already out of the postseason chase.

+''It's not a great feeling,'' Rockies infielder Ryan McMahon said. ''You're always holding out hope you can sneak in there.
+But I'm proud of this team, we battled, didn't hold back anything, gave it everything we had.''

+The Diamondbacks took a 6-1 lead in the first inning of the nightcap, sending 12 batters to the plate.
+Antonio Santos (0-1) didn't make it out of the first inning in his first big league start, giving up six earned runs and retiring just two batters.

+''Offensively, it was a lot of fun to watch,'' Arizona manager Torey Lovullo said. ''There were a lot of positives today.
+Picked up the baseball, played good defense and did what we're supposed to do.
+Great outing, proud of these guys.''

+Taylor Clarke (3-0) gave up four runs over five innings to get the win.

-The 25-year-old Gallen (3-2) has been one of the NL's top pitchers for much of the season and saved one of his best outings for last, giving up five singles and walking two.
+The 25-year-old Gallen (3-2) has been one of the NL's top pitchers for much of the season and saved one of his best outings for last in the first game, giving up five singles and walking two.
 He finished the season with a 2.75 ERA over 12 starts and struck out 82 batters over 72 innings.

 Yoan Lopez and Stefan Crichton combined for a scoreless seventh for the Diamondbacks to finish the shutout.